BlackcurrantLabs/hedged-b2b/docs/Postback/index.md

 The object properties are named in a self-explanatory manner.
 However, we have added references to the data-type of the property and further description in the comments to provide you with more context.

-This is the data you would recieve on the `b2BRecommendation` field of your post back call.
+This is the data you would receive on the `b2BRecommendation` field of your post back call.